mollyfeldman/p2/SCOPE.md

         - Research xkcd-related script to pull answers from SO
     * CodeAcademy; Hour of Code : open datasets?
     * Code.org: Mail for research related access
+* [sk]: Update ?
+Oct 16 - Missed an update in the middle: worked on the visualization since that became urgent.
+Good stuff done, with one outstanding issue regarding overlapping links.
+* [sk]: Update 1 Nov 16 - c++ isn't something we're doing anytime soon, so removing that third-party data immediately.
+Also, looks like a good dataset of problems and solutions is at [PracticePython](http://www.practicepython.org/), which might be cool to model our graphs on.